erincalhoun/fair-training-sop/docs/develop.md

 **Markup:**

-Markup language files are highly findable, accessible, interoperable, and reusable, as they easily convert to other formats and can be read by both humans and machines.
-However, creating content requires some additional skills.
+Markdown files are highly findable, accessible, interoperable, and reusable, as they easily convert to other formats and can be read by both humans and machines.
+HTML may require additional effort to make content reusable, such as providing downloadable source files or templates.

+Increase findability by following best practices for web accessibility and including EDAM keywords/Bioschemas profile.

 **Multimedia:**